yaslam-dev/driver.jsx/README.md

 # Example

-An Example is definde in src directory
+All of the Examples are placed in [examples](https://github.com/Yasir900aslam/driver.jsx/tree/main/examples) directory

 # Development